-- Grants: These are gift awards that can include Pell Grants from the federal government and Federal Supplemental Educational Opportunity Grants awarded by the college.
+- Grants: These are gift awards that can include Pell Grants from the federal government and Federal Supplemental Educational Opportunity Grants (FSEOG) awarded by the college.
 “Students should prioritize merit aid [such as scholarships] and grants in their financial aid package,” Randolph said.
 “Neither of these have to be paid back.”

 - Scholarships: These, too, are gifted awards to help cover college costs.
 Unlike grants, scholarships are usually offered by private entities and granted based on merit as well as need.

 - Work-Study: “Work-study will require that you work a campus job,” Randolph said, “and you can either use the paycheck for personal expenses or put it toward your tuition bill.
 If you qualify for work-study, take that over any loans in your package.”